rdehavenl/rdehavenl-stash/documents/windows10-setup-tips.rst

 Hyper-V with Hibernate on Surface and other battery saving tips
 ----
-.. important:: Important:Before you enable Hyper-V you MUST ensure hibernation is turned on
+.. important:: Before you enable Hyper-V you MUST ensure hibernation is turned on

   1. Enable Hibernate that can support Hyper-V